scottcwilson/old_hugosite/content/post/ort.md

 Postgres and Rails that you can see [on Heroku](http://tampabaybookgroup.herokuapp.com/), but this seemed like overkill for such a small site.
 So I just had to choose between a couple of static site generators that I was familiar with - [Hugo] (https://gohugo.io/) and Jekyll.
-I had always wanted to learn more Ruby, so I chose Jekyll.
+I had always wanted to learn more Ruby, and was already a [gem to query Amazon](https://github.com/tokzk/jekyll-amazon), so I chose Jeykll.